TracyChacon/TracyChacon/README.md

 # Algorithms and Data Structures
 ## Python Programming Language
 [Markov Chains](https://github.com/TracyChacon/Algorithms-and-Data-Structures/tree/main/Markov%20Chains) -
 Efficient Python function to calculate the probability of reaching all states in a Markov chain, with potential for use in gaming, finance, and other applications.
 I found out about this when I was given the google foobar challenge.
+[Solving Problems](https://github.com/TracyChacon/solving_problems/tree/main) - Repository of daily coding challages

 # Skills
 <div align="left" justify="center">